hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 6. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
 7. The roster must have a unique NodeId for each RosterEntry.

-On the submission of a new Candidate Roster, the platform will validate the roster against these conditions.
+On the submission of a new Candidate Roster, it will be validated against these conditions.
-Note that a constructed `Roster` can be valid, but not accepted by the platform.
+Note that a constructed `Roster` can be valid, but not accepted by the API.
 For example, if a new candidate roster is set via the API, but its hash evaluates to the hash of the existing candidate roster, the new roster will be discarded.
 That is, the operation has no effect.

 ## Data storage